Spuckwaffel/Spuckwaffel/README.md

 <h1>Spuckwaffel</h1>

 <p>Hi there, I'm Spuckwaffel!
 Welcome to my GitHub profile.</p>
 <p>I enjoy reverse engineering or breaking games, but sometimes I write websites too.
-All my open source projects are made in my free time and not for monetary gain.</p>
+All my open source projects were made in my free time and not for monetary gain.</p>

 <p>Follow me on Twitter or add me on Discord:</p>